Larry Crumpler

-Larry Crumpler is a geologist and volcanologist.
-He is Research Curator for Volcanology & Space Science at the New Mexico Museum of Natural History and Science, and a member of the Mars Exploration Rover science team.
+Larry Crumpler is an American geologist and volcanologist who serves as the Research Curator for Volcanology & Space Science at the New Mexico Museum of Natural History and Science in Albuquerque, as well as an Associate Professor at the University of New Mexico.
+He is a member of the Mars Exploration Rover science team.
 Larry's Lookout on Mars is named after him.
+He is recognized for his research on volcanic processes, particularly in New Mexico, and for his comparative studies of volcanism on Earth, Mars, and Venus.